What Is a Fatty Acid? Types of Fatty Acids & Their Effects

 - Proper cell growth

-Having these in your diet is imperative, but it’s also important to know you shouldn’t overdo it.
-Too much omega-6 in your diet has been linked to undesirable health issues and an increase in inflammation.
+Having these in your diet is imperative, but it’s important to know you shouldn’t overdo it.
+Too much omega-6 in your diet has been linked to undesirable health issues and increased inflammation.

 Saturated Fatty Acids